 IOM works in coordination with the Ministry of Interior, the Ministry of Hydraulics and Sanitation, the Ministry of Agriculture and the Ministry of Breeding, UN agencies (including UNHCR, WHO and UNICEF among others), international and national NGOs.

-Note: IOM has included interventions that are in line with IOM’s Migration Crisis Operational Framework to address migration issues and initiate development-principled programming to provide the humanitarian needs of the UMNs and the vulnerable communities.
+Note: the projects below are part of the IOM’s Migration Crisis Operational Framework and country strategy to address migration issues and initiate development-principled programming to establish the foundations for longer-term recovery to complement its humanitarian programmes

 Activities to Support Community Stabilization and Transition